signal-kite/articles/articles/check-list-for-landing-page.md

 Don not use free photos you can find on Unsplash.
 This is a very good resource but many photos have already been used thousand times what again, makes your website look amateurish.

-You can hire a freelance photographer or illustrator, for example here: https://www.freelancer.com/ We found this resource pretty affordable and the results satisfying.
+You can hire a freelance photographer or illustrator, for example here: [https://www.freelancer.com/](https://www.freelancer.com/) We found this resource pretty affordable and the results satisfying.

 Another source of great free illustrations (that are actually not free) is [Adobe Stock](https://stock.adobe.com/).
 The trick is to use their free trial that allows you to download 10 free resources.
-Be careful though, not all of them are great (we found "seamless patterns" not seamless at all, for example).
+Be careful though, not all of them are great (for example, we found "seamless patterns" not seamless at all).

 A couple of other sources of free graphics:

 - [LapaNinja free illustrations](https://www.lapa.ninja/freebies/illustrations/)
 - [Storyset](https://storyset.com/)